adityadimasptra/cypress-test/README.md

+# Introduction
+Hello, my name is Aditya Dimas Saputra and i'am a candidate for QA Engineer in Paper.id. please feel free to review my test automation
 # Cypress Project

 This repository contains end-to-end tests for [Your Application Name] using Cypress.
 Cypress is a powerful testing framework that provides fast, reliable testing for anything that runs in a browser.